Praga (company): Racing

-Team Fórmula de Campeones – Praga F4 compete at the F4 Spanish Championship, a FIA Formula 4 racing championship.
+During the 2013 and 2014 season the Praga R1 was part of the Supercar Challenge.
+Praga R1 cars participated in the Dutch GT & Prototype Challenge in 2017 and 2018.
+Praga R1 participated in the Britcar Endurance Championships in 2019-2021.
 The first-ever running of a dedicated Praga class took at the Silverstone Circuit in April 2021 in the Britcar Endurance Championship, with seven Praga R1 racing cars.

 F4 Spanish Championship results

+Team Fórmula de Campeones – Praga F4 compete at the F4 Spanish Championship, a FIA Formula 4 racing championship.